-Protective gloves made of Isocyanate resistant materials include Teflon, Viton, nitrile rubber and some PVA, gloves are short term use only.
-PE/EVAL will give better protection.
+Protective gloves made of Isocyanate resistant materials includeButyl, Viton, neoprene.
+Whereas PVA gloves are only good for short term exposure.
 Remember to also take into account of other chemical or processes when selecting glove type as well.
 Most gloves are only good for short term exposures make sure to change regularly.